 Good to know!

-Go to my shop and download the Yearly Walkabout Workbook per month for FREE.
+Go to the VIP page and download the Yearly Walkabout Workbook per month for FREE.
 Or sign up for my newsletter and receive access to the VIP room where you can find all the downloads in one place + extra material.
+Or even better, donate an amount and get access to all sessions and e-books on the Yearly Walkabout course.
+Go here and choose your donation: Yearly Walkabout Course and get immediate access.

 + I’m here for you.
 If there’s anything you wish to share with me, email me: firstname.lastname@example.org.